-As shown in the previous sections, the UCIPC can be used to calculate a wide array of metrics to summarize how likely segments and segment sequences are in any given corpus.
-Such metrics are also extremely useful when constructing stimuli for experiments.
-For instance, the UCIPC can be used to quantify the extent to which some segments or segment sequences are frequent, in any language for which a phonologically transcribed lexicon or corpus of speech is available.
+The UCIPC can be used to quantify the extent to which some segments or segment sequences are frequent, in any language for which a phonologically transcribed lexicon or corpus of speech is available.

 Such quantification is necessary when manipulating segment or segment sequence frequencies as an independent variable in experiments designed to determine when, if at all, infants are sensitive to native language patterns (e.g., Archer & Curtin, 2011; Gonzalez-Gomez & Nazzi, 2012; Friederici & Wessels, 1993).
-Quantification is also necessary to identify and index experimental confounds when differences in segment and segment sequence likelihood are not the target of inquiry but are nonetheless likely to influence infant behavior (Gonzalez-Gomez & Nazzi, 2012; Nazzi, Bertoncini, Bijeljac-Babic, 2009; Sebastián-Gallés & Bosch, 2002; Solá-Llonch & Sundara, under review).
+Quantification is also necessary to identify and index experimental confounds when differences in segment and segment sequence likelihood are not the target of inquiry but are nonetheless likely to influence infant behavior (Gonzalez-Gomez & Nazzi, 2012; Nazzi, Bertoncini, Bijeljac-Babic, 2009; Sebastián-Gallés & Bosch, 2002; Solá-Llonch & Sundara, 2025).

-In addition to standardizing the calculations of metrics to promote replicability, tools like the UCIPC lower the bar for new investigators, particularly those working on under resourced languages to develop stimuli.
-Typically, to develop stimuli in a new language, an investigator would need access to a corpus, as well as computational skills to conduct corpus analyses to identify patterns and index the incidence of sounds and sound sequences, With UCIPC, the metrics can be obtained for any language as long as there is a dataset with all the words in a dictionary or corpus listed in a consistent transcription system.
-With time, we expect to increase the number of pre-existing datasets for different languages, to alleviate the challenge of identifying suitable-sized corpora in different languages.
+In addition to standardizing the calculations of metrics to promote replicability, tools like the UCIPC allow new investigators with more modest technical backgrounds, particularly those working on underresourced languages, to employ phonotactic models in their research.
+Typically, to develop stimuli in a new language, an investigator would need access to a corpus, as well as computational skills to conduct corpus analyses to identify patterns and index the incidence of sounds and sound sequences.
+With the UCIPC, metrics can be obtained for any language as long as there is a dataset with all the words in a dictionary or corpus listed in a consistent transcription system.
+With time, we expect to increase the number of pre-existing datasets for different languages, to alleviate the challenge of identifying suitablesized corpora in different languages.